maxwebbnz/jmeter/CONTRIBUTING.md

 ## :heart: Adding something new

 We do love to enhance Apache JMeter with you to become more powerful!
-The best way to work out your idea is to discuss it first at our dev mailing list:
+The best way to workout your idea is to discuss it first at our dev mailing list:

 * [JMeter developers mailing list](https://jmeter.apache.org/mail2.html#JMeterDev)

 Please, if you can, don't just throw us the code of a new feature; lets figure first together what would be the best approach regarding the current architecture and future plans, before any development.
-This way we all get sure that your idea is aligned with the codebase, and you can enjoy your happy coding even more :)
+This way we all get sure that your idea is aligned with the codebase and you can enjoy your happy coding even more :)

 ## :closed_book: Want to write docs